EmilDanielsson/Player-Rating-Project/README.md

 Running Instructions
 ------------
-When the folders and files above are downloaded (or created) the following programs can be ran to see the resulting ratings from game week 38
+When the folders and files above are downloaded (or created) the following programs can be ran to see the resulting ratings from gameweek 38

     1. GW_38_Ratings.py